jahirfiquitiva/old-next-web/posts/uses.md

 > **Disclaimer:**
 >
 > Some of the links above are affiliate links.
-If you don’t want to click them out of principle, I understand.
+I understand if you don’t want to click them but any affiliate income
-> Any affiliate income earned goes straight back into powering this website and my other side projects.
+> earned goes straight back into powering this website and my other side projects.